soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-gamedev-journey.md

 * Too many people from tech who are only here for the prestige and money.
 * Too many people who don't respect the creatives/artists/designers/content creators.
 * Too many people who don't play or value games.
 * Did I mention all the tech people?
-When I look around and find more than half the folks around are ex-Google, ex-Amazon, it makes me very afraid.
+When I look around and find that more than half the folks around are ex-Google, ex-Amazon, it makes me very afraid.
 They walk in and often all they can see are inefficiencies--not the exploration that happens underneath beautiful outcomes, but just countable inputs and outputs.

 ## Here's where our adventure forks